 - you employ at least 50% of the prescribed number of childcare professionals during these hours

-- you may spread these 3 hours however you see fit, but it must be the same each week
+You may spread these 3 hours over the day, but it must be the same each week.

-- you inform parents when you deviate from the childcarer-child ratio
+- how you decide when to deviate from the childcarer-child ratio (pedagogical considerations)

 Deviating from the ratio for out-of-school care